 Harbourfront Centre is a leader in providing internationally renowned artistic, educational and recreational programming across a beautiful 10-acre campus at the heart of Toronto’s waterfront.
 For more than 45 years, Harbourfront Centre has celebrated the best in Canadian culture and the rich mosaic of cultures from around the world, presenting thousands of events annually from music festivals to contemporary dance, to craft and design, to visual arts and more.
 Welcoming visitors year-round, there is something for everyone at Harbourfront Centre!

-Currently, exciting employment opportunities exist in Harbourfront Centre for part time Visitor Services Supervisors.
+Currently, exciting employment opportunities exist in Harbourfront Centre for Front of House Supervisors.
 This position offers the opportunity to work for one of the leading multidisciplinary arts institutions in the world.

 Position Title: Front of House Supervisor